 Make the most of your visit!
 Rest areas and picnic tables are provided along the canal.

-Parkings, public phones, restrooms and drinking fountains are also available on spot.
+Parkings, restrooms and drinking fountains are also available on spot.

 Fires and barbecues are prohibited.

-A trail reserved exclusively for walkers extends the entire length of the canal.
+A trail reserved exclusively for walkers is accessible on some parts of the canal.

 This footpath covered with rock dust and entirely flat, is easily accessible for mobility impaired people.